-- achieved English and maths qualifications in line with the apprenticeship funding rules.
+- achieved English and maths qualifications in line with the English and maths requirements in apprenticeships GOV.UK.
 Apprentices without level 2 English and maths will need to achieve this level prior to taking the EPA.
 For those with an education, health and care plan or a legacy statement, the apprenticeship's English and maths minimum requirement is Entry Level 3.
-A British Sign Language (BSL) qualification is an alternative to the English qualification for those whose primary language is BS; - achieved either the AAT Advanced Diploma in Accounting, or AAT Level 3 Diploma in Accounting.
+A British Sign Language (BSL) qualification is an alternative to the English qualification for those whose primary language is BSL; - achieved either the AAT Advanced Diploma in Accounting, or AAT Level 3 Diploma in Accounting.